 The S/PDIF out jacks can transmit audio signals to an external decoder for decoding to get the best audio quality.
-Install the S/PDIF in and out cable if you want to output S/PDIF digital audio signals to an external decoder (or you may use the optical S/PDIF out connector on the motherboard back panel).
+Install the S/PDIF in and out cable first if you want to output S/PDIF digital audio signals to an external decoder.